kubermatic/docs/content/upgrading/2.10_to_2.11/_index.en.md

 removing the `migration` configuration key from your `values.yaml`.
 This will remove the one-time job and instead deploy the new StatefulSet.

+Once you have verified that both applications work, you can safely remove the old PVCs:

+    kubectl -n monitoring delete pvc \
+      prometheus-kubermatic-db-prometheus-kubermatic-0 \
+      prometheus-kubermatic-db-prometheus-kubermatic-1 \
+      alertmanager-kubermatic-db-alertmanager-kubermatic-0 \
+      alertmanager-kubermatic-db-alertmanager-kubermatic-1 \
+      alertmanager-kubermatic-db-alertmanager-kubermatic-2

 #### Alertmanager 0.17

 Alertmanager 0.17 changed the included `amtool` to be incompatible with previous versions.
 This only affects you